About Me

 - facilitate a couple groups of CAIS’s AI Safety, Ethics, and Society course

-- (somewhat) recently completed the BlueDot AI Governance course
+- less recently completed the BlueDot AI Governance course

 I’m also an active member of the Effective Altruism community – I attended my first Effective Altruism Global(x) event in Mexico City in March of 2025.

 Looking back to the recent past, during my time at Stony Brook I had the pleasure of taking courses with such luminaries as Stanley Feldman, Andy Delton, and Yanna Krupnikov.
-The dissertation I’m currently wrapping up under the guidance of Michael Peress consists of three mostly independent chapters, covering immigration opinion’s effect on immigration policymaking at the level of US states, cross-national comparisons of the urban-rural divide across the globe, and an intranational study of urban-rural movements and ideological shifts in the Netherlands.
+The dissertation I’m currently wrapping up under the guidance of Michael Peress consists of three mostly independent chapters, one documenting public opinion on immigration’s effect on immigration policymaking at the level of US states, a second chapter covering cross-national comparisons of the urban-rural divide, and the third analyzing urban-rural moves and ideological shifts in the Netherlands.

-Before landing on the Ye Longe Isle of Bagels & Hockey Fanatics, I taught English for a few years in Ecuador and Peru.
+Before starting my PhD, I taught English for a few years in Ecuador and Peru.
 And before that, I triple majored in philosophy, psychology, and German at the University of Arkansas (with a year spent at Karl-Franzens Universität in Graz, Austria).